alibaba/bifrostui/packages/bui-core/src/Slide/index.en-US.md

 ### Basic usage

-The Slide component supports four slide in directions, through`direction`number input The component itself only handles the displacement of internal elements, you may need to add it yourself`overflow:hidden`external style
+The Slide component supports four sliding directions, which are passed in through the 'direction' parameter The component itself only handles the displacement of internal elements, and you may need to add external styles such as' overflow: midden 'by yourself

 ```tsx
 import React, { useState } from 'react';